 Greater Wellington Regional Council (GWRC) is responsible for the Wellington Regional Pest Management Strategy 2002-2022 (RPMS).
 The Council approved the current RPMS on 17 September 2002.
-This is the twelfth progress report against the overall RPMS 2002-2022.

 Under Section 100B of the Biosecurity Act 1993, Council is required to prepare an annual Operational Plan outlining the activities under the RPMS.
 Following the end of the financial year, Council is required to produce an Operational Plan Report, detailing the results of the Operational Plan.